How To Play Roulette Guide

 Types of roulette bets

-There are over twenty kinds of Roulette bets, depending on whether you're playing European (French), American, or other casino-specific Roulette types.
+Roulette offers a variety of betting options, with specific types varying based on whether you are playing European, American, or other casino-specific versions.
 The different types of bets belong to two main categories: inside bets and outside bets.

 Learn more: Find an explanation of all types of Roulette bets here